sfigg/commercialization-public/customize/enterprise/create-a-kiosk-image.md

 ---
 # Create a Kiosk Experience

 A single-use device is easy to set up in Windows 10 for desktop editions (Pro, Enterprise, and Education).
-There are three different methods you can choose from to set up single-function kiosk devices, such as restaurant menus or displays at trade shows:
+There are a few different methods you can choose from to set up single-function kiosk devices, such as restaurant menus or displays at trade shows:

-* Use the [Windows Configuration Designer method](#windows-cd) to configure a kiosk device running either a Universal Windows app (Windows 10 Enterprise, Education, and Pro) or a Classic Windows application (Windows 10 Enterprise or Education only).
-In Windows 10, version 1709, you can also use the Provision kiosk devices wizard in Windows Configuration Designer to [configure a kiosk that runs multiple applications](#multi-app-kiosk).
+1. Use the [Windows Configuration Designer method](#windows-cd) to configure a kiosk device running either a single Universal Windows app (Windows 10 Enterprise, Education, and Pro) or a single Classic Windows application (Windows 10 Enterprise or Education only).
+1. In Windows 10, version 1709, you can also use the Provision kiosk devices wizard in Windows Configuration Designer to [configure a kiosk that runs multiple applications](#multi-app-kiosk).
-* For a kiosk device to run a single Universal Windows Platform (UWP) app, use the [Assigned access method](#assigned-access).
+1. For a kiosk device to run a single Universal Windows Platform (UWP) app, use the [Assigned access method](#assigned-access).
-* For a kiosk device (Windows 10 Enterprise or Education) to run a single Classic Windows application, use the [Shell Launcher method](#shell-launcher) to set a custom user interface as the shell.
+1. For a kiosk device (Windows 10 Enterprise or Education) to run a single Classic Windows application, use the [Shell Launcher method](#shell-launcher) to set a custom user interface as the shell.

 > [!Note]
 > A Universal Windows app is built on the Universal Windows Platform (UWP), which was first introduced in Windows 8 as the Windows Runtime.
 A Classic Windows application uses the Classic Windows Platform (CWP) (e.g., COM, Win32, WPF, WinForms, etc.) and is typically launched using an .EXE or .DLL file.

 In addition to configuring assigned access or shell launcher, you can also [configure optional features to further define the Kiosk experience](#lockdown-settings).
 Some of the optional features include power button availability, welcome screen elements, and the ability to protect your internal physical media.

-## <a name="windows-cd"></a>Windows Configuration Designer method for either a UWP or a Classic Windows application
+## <a name="windows-cd"></a>Windows Configuration Designer method for a single-app kiosk experience

 When you use the Provision Kiosk Devices wizard in Windows Configuration Designer, you can configure the kiosk to run either a single UWP app or a Classic Windows app.